LudvigAnderson/loan-risk-analyser/README.md

 ## Frontend

-`frontend/` is a React application that is hosted on Firebase.
+`frontend/` contains a React application that is hosted on Firebase.

 ## GitHub Actions + Docker + Google Cloud
 `.github/workflows/` is where you can find my GitHub Action YAML files.
 The following processes are entirely automated with GitHub Actions, the only thing I do is push the code: